Career Counseling

 I also have experience with career assessments to help you through whichever phase of your career you might find yourself in.
 Some of those tools are the Strong Interest Inventory, Myers-Briggs Type Indicator, YouScience, career values card sort, and O*Net OnLine.
 In addition to utilizing assessments, I will also help you look at some of your early recollections, role models, and even favorite stories or TV shows so you can make sense of your past experiences and use them to construct a meaningful and fulfilling career path.

-In addition to helping others with their career paths, I went through my own process of career exploration.
-It felt extremely uncomfortable and uneasy letting go of something so familiar only to step into the biggest unknown.
+In addition to helping others with their career paths, I went through my own process of career exploration after a successful decade in IT.
+It felt uncomfortable to consider a new direction while honoring the experience I had already built.
 Is this the right decision?
 Can I actually do this?
 What if I’m not good at it?
-Eventually, I found answers to all these questions with the support from my family, friends, and therapist.
-I was ultimately able to take the leap of faith to change my career, and I can honestly say that it was one of the scariest and best decisions I made.
+Eventually, I found answers to these questions with the support of my family, friends, and therapist.